cardano-foundation/CIPs/CIP-0088/README.md

 ***Example 1: The Cardano Token Registry***

-Many Fungible Token (FT) projects require special treatment of their NAs such as decimal places for proper display and formatting, project information, and token logo.
+Many Fungible Token (FT) projects require special treatment of their native assets such as decimal places for proper display and formatting, project information, and token logo.
 As it stands, these projects must currently register via a GitHub repository ([Cardano Token Registry](https://github.com/cardano-foundation/cardano-token-registry)) in order to have their token properly appear in wallets.
 This GitHub repository is currently managed by the Cardano Foundation (CF).
 While there is no reason to believe that the CF would take any malicious or nefarious action, forcing token projects to register in this fashion introduces a point of centralization, _potential_ gate keeping, and ultimately reliance on the interaction of a 3rd party (the human at CF responsible for merging pull requests) in order for projects to register, or